IIIF/api/source/presentation/4.0/model.md

 {: #AmbientLight}
 > `"type": "AmbientLight"`

 Ambient Light evenly illuminates all objects in the Scene, and does not have a direction or position.
 It does not have any new properties.
-The Light itself _MUST_ be added into the scene at a specific position, however this is only such that editing interfaces can render the object to the user.
+The Light itself _MUST_ be added into the Scene at a specific position, however this is only such that editing interfaces can render the object to the user.

 __Properties__<br/>
 An Ambient Light _SHOULD_ have the following additional properties: [color](#color).<br/><br/>